West Hindmarsh

 West Hindmarsh features high concentrations of group households, with a lower-than-average median household size

 Family households constitute 66.5% of all households, including 23.1% couples with children, 28.5% couples without children, and 11.8% single parent families.
-Non-family households comprise the remaining 33.5%, with lone person households at 27.6% and group households making up 6.8%.
-The median household size is 2.3 people, smaller than the Greater Adelaide average of 2.5.
+Non-family households comprise the remaining 33.5%, with lone person households at 27.6% and group households at 6.8%.
+The median household size is 2.3 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households